Comparison of Reservoir Computing topologies using the Recurrent Kernel approach: Introduction and related work

 \section{Introduction and related work}

-Reservoir Computing is a machine learning technique used for training Recurrent Neural Networks, which fixes the internal weights of the network and trains only a linear layer, resulting in faster training times~\cite{jaeger2001echo}.
-Its simplicity and effectiveness have made it a popular choice for various tasks~\cite{lukovsevivcius2009reservoir}.
+Reservoir Computing (RC) is a machine learning technique used for training Recurrent Neural Networks, which fixes the internal weights of the network and only trains a linear layer, resulting in faster training times~\cite{jaeger2001echo}.
+Its simplicity and effectiveness have made it a popular choice for various tasks such as chaotic time series prediction \cite{jaeger2001echo}, robot motor control or financial forecasting~\cite{lukovsevivcius2009reservoir}.
 Additionally, the random connections within Reservoir Computing networks make them a useful framework for comparison with biological neural networks \cite{damicelli2022brain}.

 Over time, researchers have proposed several methods to optimize and enhance Reservoir Computing's performance and efficiency.
-The availability of these diverse Reservoir Computing variants provides flexibility in selecting the most appropriate configuration for a given task.
-One such method is \textit{Leaky Reservoir Computing}, which stabilizes the dynamics of the reservoir and enables tuning of its memory by adjusting the leak rate \cite{jaeger2007optimization}.
-There is also Sparse Reservoir Computing, which consists in a sparse initialisation of weight connections (proposed in the original formulation of Echo State Networks \cite{jaeger2001echo}); since its first appearance, Sparse Reservoir Computing has been commonly used to speed up computation.
+One such method is Leaky Reservoir Computing, which stabilizes the dynamics of the reservoir and enables tuning of its memory by adjusting the leak rate \cite{jaeger2007optimization}.
+There is also Sparse Reservoir Computing, which consists in a sparse initialisation of weight connections proposed since the original formulation of Echo State Networks \cite{jaeger2001echo}).
+Structured Reservoir Computing \cite{dong2020reservoir} is another acceleration strategy which replaces the internal weights by a structured transform instead.
 Finally, Deep Reservoir Computing allows for the use of reservoirs with different time dynamics \cite{gallicchio2017deep}.
-Other innovative approaches to Reservoir Computing which are not the focus of this work include using structured transforms \cite{dong2020reservoir} and physical implementations~\cite{tanaka2019recent}, as proposed in recent studies.
+All these variants show the flexibility of the Reservoir Computing framework, made of a fixed reservoir encoding a time-dependent input combined with a linear readout, which can be extended further to physical implementations \cite{tanaka2019recent, dong2019optical, rafayelyan2020large} and next-generation reservoir computing \cite{gauthier2021next}.